Faculty of Islamic Studies (Pristina)

-The Faculty of Islamic Studies (FSI or Fakulteti i Studimeve Islame) is a higher education institution based in Pristina, Kosovo.
+The Faculty of Islamic Studies (FSI; Fakulteti i Studimeve Islame) is a higher education institution based in Pristina, Kosovo.

 History

 Seeing the need for higher-quality Islamic education in Kosovo, the Islamic Community of Kosova Assembly founded the Faculty of Islamic Studies under by-law 443/92.
 The school began operations in December 1992, electing Dr. Rexhep Boja its first dean, Mr. Quemajl Morina as its first vice dean, and Sabri Bajgora as its first secretary.

 The first seminar on Islamic apologetics was given by the doyen of Islamic journalism in Kosovo, Sherif Ahmeti, who taught a course for three years on aqidah.

 Enrollment and employment were light in the early days, with only one doctor of science, one master’s holder, and a few other theologians on staff.
 By its 10th anniversary in 2002, however, the school had graduated 4 doctors of Islamic Sciences, 5 masters’ candidates, and 6 lecturer-theologians preaching in Cairo, Beirut, Amman, and Damascus among other places.